 Why is APM important?

 APM is vital to delivering great user experiences without compromising application performance.
 It gives comprehensive, real-time insight into all the pieces that make up an application or website — from the database to the web server and the systems in between, like firewalls and load balancers.
 What makes APM indispensable?

 With web applications, tracking the uptime and downtime is not enough.
 Every component in the service delivery chain is susceptible to performance issues — from the DNS-resolution process to the page-render process.
 So, it’s essential to monitor transactions and other critical modules of the application to give users a seamless experience.

 APM is like an overall health report of your application.
 Analyzing the data helps you identify bottlenecks and fix incidents faster.

 2. Understanding user behavior

-Proactive (or synthetic) monitoring helps preempt issues; giving you ample time to fix the problem before it impacts user experience and your business.
-APM should be paired with synthetic monitoring, which simulates user behavior (with robots) across different networks and locations.
+Active (or synthetic) monitoring helps preempt issues, giving you ample time to fix problems before they impact user experience and your business.
+APM should be paired with active monitoring, which simulates user behavior (with robots) across different networks and locations.

 3. Optimizing network architecture

 Modern applications and sites are complex networks, with many parts that must work together to keep applications running.
 All these working parts require constant checks as there are multiple points of vulnerability.
 An APM tool can give you performance data for each vulnerable point, making it easier to troubleshoot issues.